repository-preservation/lcmap-mastodon/README.rst

 Features
 --------
-* Report on IWDS inventory status for Analysis Ready and Auxiliary data on a per tile basis
+* Provide both a UI and a CLI for directing data ingest to the IWDS
 * Handle parallelization of data ingest requests
-* Identify data that has been ingested, which is now missing

 Running
 -------
 The LCMAP Mastodon application is deployed as a Docker container.
-All interactions are handled over HTTP, via NGINX.
+All interactions are handled over HTTP.

-At a minimum, you'll need to set the following variables
 .. code-block:: bash

    docker run \